 G. In-kind donations and contributions for community, school or charitable organizations in the form of labor and/or authorized equipment use shall be authorized by the General Manager or a member of the management staff.

-H. In an effort to promote fairness, the Cooperative may make unsolicited donations and contributions, not to exceed $100.00 each, to the public high schools and volunteer fire departments from the service area on an annual basis.
-The public high schools of Alcester, Marion, Parkston, Salem, Viborg and those receiving electric service from the Cooperative shall be eligible for donations and contributions at a higher level than the other schools.
+H. In an effort to promote fairness, the Cooperative may make unsolicited donations and contributions, not to exceed $100.00 each, to the high schools and volunteer fire departments from the service area on an annual basis.
+The high schools receiving electric service from the Cooperative shall be eligible for donations and contributions at a higher level than the other schools.

 I. Donations and contributions in the memory of a deceased individual that had an affiliation, affinity or other known connection with the Cooperative may be authorized by the General Manager or a member of the management staff.
 Memorials shall not exceed $100.00 each.

 J. The Cooperative shall not approve any request for donations and contributions for individuals, political campaigns, religious organizations or groups that discriminate on the basis of age, race, sex or national origin or that do not advance the public purpose of the Cooperative.

 The General Manager is responsible for administering this policy and for recommending to the Board any changes deemed desirable.